uddhavb/Server-Provisioning/README.md

 - Unauthorized changes can be catastrophic and lead to losses.
 - Using continuous integration or build automation tools in place of configuration management.
 These tools are simply not equipped to provide ongoing operations support, visibility and coordination in Production that modern Configuration Management solutions provide.
 - Traditional application deployment solutions are not meant to be infrastructure configuration management products.
 They can get you part of the way there, but you’ll need to script it all, which is not extensible and defeats the true purpose of a tool, and they simply put your application into the next environment.
+- Server software flaws or misconfigurations may permit directory listing and directory traversal attacks.
+- Unnecessary default, backup, or sample files, including scripts, applications, configuration files, and web pages may lead to taking up of excess resources and time.